 Beta-Hydroxy Acids BHAs)

-These acids all have slightly different molecular sizes and function slightly different within the skin.
-Therefore you need to understand which one is suitable for your skin type before you start using them.
+These acids all have slightly different molecular sizes and function slightly differently within the skin.
+Therefore it's important to know which one is suitable for your skin type before you start using them.

-Studies have shown the use of hydroxy acids has pretty impressive skn results, from;
+Studies have shown the use of hydroxy acids has pretty impressive skin results, from;